abhishekdhabriya/clientServer/README.md

 we need to disable the default eslint validation that comes when we install the eslint extension for the editor. we want visual studio to use our eslint file.

+to install a branch from github we do npm install --save gulpjs/gulp#4.0 we should only install cli version globally.. like for gulp-cli